Information About Katie - Sheffield tutor - (1 review)

 I also had the opportunity to teach Spanish at a Junior School in Croydon a couple of years ago.
 I prepared a 30 minute class, which I gave to 3 year 6 classes one afternoon.
 I was amazed by the engagement from all the children as well as their capacity to learn at that age.

-Generally I am a patient, empathetic and understanding person, which are the 3 foremost characteristics I'd bring to the classroom.
+I am a patient, empathetic and understanding person, which are the 3 foremost characteristics I'd bring to the classroom.
 Having specific learning disabilities myself, I appreciate that everyone's brain works in its own unique and wonderful way and the most important step to tutoring somebody is experimenting with methods that best suits them.
-I am determined that everyone is capable, so I'd continue to suggest alternate perspectives until the students' understanding is finally met.
+I am determined that everyone is capable, so I'd continue to suggest alternate perspectives around a topic until the students' understanding is finally met.

 I also appreciate that many people have certain anxieties towards learning, particularly Maths, so I'd do all I can to provide a comfortable environment in which the tutee does not feel pressured to always know the answer and feels confident to ask questions and tell me when they don't understand, no matter how inadequate they may feel at the time.